|Trade and GDP Growth after WWII|

 What does "equal" or "comparable access" mean?
 How does one measure equal access?
 Traditional measures: tariffs and NTBs.
 Tariffs are already low, and hence inadequate to measure access.
 The proportion of markets covered by NTBs.

 Equal access appears to be measured by U.S. trade deficit with a foreign country.

-Large bilateral trade deficits or surpluses may be the result of currency manipulation.
+Large bilateral trade deficits or surpluses may be a result of currency manipulation.

 The imposition of new tariffs on countries not satisfying the equal access requirement would trigger retaliation which would close markets for U.S. exporters.
 But our trade deficits are so large, the US may not mind foreign retaliation.

 If one country has a large trade surplus vis-à-vis all other countries, it is probably the result of undervaluation of one currency, e.g., Renminbi.